-her- Prof. Swanson has received widespread recognition for ions. his work.
-In 2002, he was awarded the William R. oltaic Cherry award by the IEEE for outstanding contributions to the photovoltaic field.
+Prof. Swanson has received widespread recognition for his work.
+In 2002, he was awarded the William R. Cherry award by the IEEE for outstanding contributions to the photovoltaic field.
 He was elected a Fellow of the IEEE in 2008 and a member of the National Academy of Engineering in 2009.
 He received the 2009 Economist Magazine Energy Innovator Award.
-In 2010, he was aics awarded the IEEE Jun-ichi Nishizawa Medal for the ed conception and commercialization of high-efficiency point-contact solar cell technology, and in 2011 the on Karl Boer Solar Energy Medal of Merit Award. ivy ier Prof. Swanson serves on the board of directors of the Worldwatch Institute, a Washington, DC based environdies mental think-tank.
-He is also a consulting professor with the Precourt Institute for Energy at Stanford University, and chairperson of the Bay Area PV Consortium indusct trial advisory board.
-28 nd received the Becquerel Prize as one of the main pioneers of solar cells derived from II-VI compounds.
-Dieter Bonnet has committed his whole professional life to their development and promotion.
-The prize was awarded in 2006 on the occasion of the World Conference on Photovoltaic Energy in Hawaii, USA.
+In 2010, he was awarded the IEEE Jun-ichi Nishizawa Medal for the conception and commercialization of high-efficiency point-contact solar cell technology, and in 2011 the Karl Boer Solar Energy Medal of Merit Award.

+Prof. Swanson serves on the board of directors of the Worldwatch Institute, a Washington, DC based environmental think-tank.
+He is also a consulting professor with the Precourt Institute for Energy at Stanford University, and chairperson of the Bay Area PV Consortium industrial advisory board.